 A polar covalent bond is formed when the unequal sharing of electrons occurs between two atoms because of their difference in electronegativity value.

-When the difference of electronegativity occurs between two atoms lies in between 0.4 to 1.7, then the bond formed between two atoms is polar in nature according to the Pauling scale of electronegativity.
+When the difference of electronegativity occurs between two atoms lies between 0.4 to 1.7, then the bond formed between two atoms is polar in nature according to the Pauling scale of electronegativity.

 A nonpolar covalent bond is formed when the equal sharing of electrons occurs between two atoms because of the very little difference in their electronegativity value.